MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/secure-baseline-aks.md

 using user-defined routes (UDRs).
 The next hop of the route is the [private IP address](https://docs.microsoft.com/azure/virtual-network/virtual-network-ip-addresses-overview-arm#private-ip-addresses) of the Azure Firewall.
-Here, Azure Firewall decides whether to block or allow the egress traffic based on the specific rules defined in the Azure Firewall or using the built-in threat intelligence rules.
+Here, Azure Firewall decides whether to block or allow the egress traffic.
+That decision is based on the specific rules defined in the Azure Firewall or the built-in threat intelligence rules.

 An exception to the zero-trust control is when the cluster needs to communicate with other Azure resources.
 For instance, the cluster needs to pull an updated image from the container registry.
 The recommended approach is by using  [Azure Private Link](https://docs.microsoft.com/azure/private-link/private-link-overview).
 The advantage is that specific subnets reach the service directly.
-Also, traffic between the cluster and the service is not exposed to public internet.
+Also, traffic between the cluster and the service isn't exposed to public internet.
 A downside is that Private Link needs additional configuration instead of using the target service over its public endpoint.
 Also, not all Azure services or SKUs support Private Link.
 For those cases, consider enabling a Service Endpoint